-Whoever does not love does not know God, because God is love. – 1 John 4:8 (NIV)
+The one who does not love does not know God, for God is love. – 1 John 4:8

 If God is love and we were made in His image, then we were made in the image of love.

 God created us in love.
 And even when we rebelled and lived in sin, He still loved us.
 In His love, He sent Jesus so that once again we could be made perfect in His love.